Working at height in Kensington and Chelsea

 The Kensington and Chelsea building portfolio

 Looking across the Kensington and Chelsea portfolio we cover, the building stock falls into a small number of distinct inspection profiles.
-On the ground we cover listed and heritage buildings (extensive), cultural and arts estate (V&A, Natural History Museum, Science Museum, Royal Albert Hall), and hospitality and hotels alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is anchors that pre-date the current BS EN 795 specifications, fixings into masonry that have weathered against the substrate, and listed-building consent constraints on any replacement specification.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+On the ground we cover listed and heritage buildings (extensive), the cultural and arts estate (V&A, Natural History Museum, Science Museum, Royal Albert Hall), and hospitality and hotels, alongside the retail frontages of Sloane Street and the King’s Road and the Chelsea and Westminster hospital estate.
+What dominates the borough is age and sensitivity: anchors installed before the current BS EN 795 specifications, fixings that have worked loose in weathered masonry, and the listed-building consent that bears on almost any replacement.
+Each defect is documented in photographs, located on a roof plan, and assessed against the manufacturer’s repair specification — and where the manufacturer is unknown or the installation pre-dates current standards, against the British Standard that applies to that system type.
+The deliverable is one written compliance pack that answers internal H&S review, insurer scrutiny, and any audit from a single record.

 Areas of Kensington and Chelsea we regularly attend